willvivi/fuel/Readme.md

 - Install your new dependency running `npm install` as usual, then run `docker-compose build` from the root of the repository

+#### On Windows

+- If you run into MSBuild errors, launch a PowerShell as administrator and install `windows-build-tools` using this command: `npm install -g --production windows-build-tools`

 Server will run on `localhost` on port `3000`.

 Front will run on `localhost` on port `8080`.